Single Member LLC

 Pass-through income

-Disregarded entity is a pass-through entity.
+A disregarded entity is a pass-through entity.

 What does that mean?
 LLC's business income is passed on to its owner and is not taxed at the LLC's level.
 Tax is paid only once at the owner's level.

-You don't end up in a situation where the LLC pays tax on its income and after that money is transferred to the member, it is taxed again as personal income.
+You don’t end up in a situation where the LLC pays tax on its income, and after that money is transferred to the member, it is taxed again as personal income.

 That's how a disregarded entity avoids double taxation.